 In this case, the mortar is pressing 5 mm or more at the edges.
 During the placement of the mortar, the face of the sharpener is held vertically, using a suitable tool.
 This guy looks really good.

-#5.
-Beaded Pointing
+5. Beaded Pointing

-It is formed by steel or ironed with a concave edge.
+Beaded pointing is formed by steel or ironed with a concave edge.
 It looks good but will damage easily when compared to other types.

-#6.
-Tuck Pointing
+6. Tuck Pointing

+In this case, the mortar is pressed first at the anchored joint and finished with the face.
 While the pressed mortar is green, the channel or narrow channel is cut in the center of the channel, which is 5 mm wide and 3 mm deep.

 This groove is then filled with white cement mass, projected beyond the face of the joint by 3 mm.
-If the projection is made in the mortar, it is called a pointing bastard or half a bend point.
+If the projection is made in the mortar, it is called a pointing bastard or half-a-bend point.

-#7.
-V- Pointing
+7. V- Pointing

+Weathered pointing is done by making a V-shaped projection.
+Weathered Pointing.
 This is done by making a V-shaped projection.